npomfret/react-native-image-tools/docs/install.md

     $ react-native link react-native-image-tools

-* Get your client id, secret key etc from [abobe.io](https://www.adobe.io/console/integrations/new).
+* Get your Adobe ID key (client id, secret key and redirect url) for the Abode Creative SDK from [abobe.io](https://www.adobe.io/console/integrations/new).
+It will work without it, but you will get a pop up warning when the image editor is launched.

-(When finished you will need to submit your app for [review](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request)).
+(Before releasing your app you will need to submit your app to Adobe for [review](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request)).

 ## For iOS